 - Check the tip for damage

-- On purchasing your first pool cue, make sure to get a cue case with it was well to protect your pool cue stick.
+- On purchasing your first pool cue, make sure to get a cue case with it as well to protect your pool cue stick.

-Pool is a very fun sport and it is getting more populated as the years go by, pool takes a lot of focus and the usage of the right tools.
-It takes a lot of practices as well to become perfect, keep on with the good work of educating your self on more about the game be sure to check some of our other related articles that we on in the information section on our webpage thanks.
+The pool is a very fun sport and it is getting more populated as the years go by, pool takes a lot of focus and the usage of the right tools.
+It takes a lot of practice as well to become perfect, keep on with the good work of educating yourself on more about the game be sure to check some of our other related articles that we on in the information section on our webpage thanks.